-You can also specify the start address where the data for the Serialization Client starts, the number of pages and the maximum number of devices you want to program serialization data into.
+You can also specify the start address where the data for the Serialization Client starts, the number of pages, and the maximum number of devices you want to program serialization data into.

-Setting a maximum number of devices to program for Serialization clients will generate a programming bitstream file that has serialization content for the number of devices specified.
+Setting a maximum number of devices to program for Serialization clients generates a programming bitstream file that has serialization content for the number of devices specified.
 The maximum number of devices to program must match for all serialization clients.
-If the user would like to program a subset of the devices during production programming, this can be done within the FlashPro Express tool, which allows you to select a range of indices desired for programming for that serialization programming job session.
-Refer to the FlashPro Express User Guide for more information.
+To program a subset of the devices during production programming, use the FlashPro Express tool, which allows you to select a range of indices desired for programming for that serialization programming, see the FlashPro Express User Guide.

-7.2 Configure Actions and Procedures
+8.2 Configure Actions and Procedures